January 5, 2021

 “The #CountTheVote data snapshot shows that election offices in Georgia did not always obey statutes or follow best practices in the presidential election,” notes Lulu Friesdat, executive director of SMART Elections.
 “When best practices, like reconciling the number of voters with the number of ballots are not followed, vote totals can be called into question, and confidence plummets.
 We must ensure an accurate count in the Senate run-off, given that control of the Senate hangs in the balance.”

-SMART Elections is joining other election protection groups, including the Coalition for Good Governance, in asking the Secretary of State (SOS) to conduct a full, public, statewide, hand-count audit of the Senate race.
+SMART Elections is joining other election protection groups, in asking the Secretary of State (SOS) to conduct a full, public, statewide, hand-count audit of the Senate race.
 Election officials have statutory discretion to ask for this.
 Election officials must follow best practices which include accurate ballot accounting and reconciliation, posting election night poll tapes at all precinct locations, a full hand-count audit, or a risk-limiting audit with ballots tracked correctly, and the use of standard formats like spreadsheets - not obscure software.
 Having totals publicly available throughout the count and providing complete public transparency creates an environment of competence that candidates and members of the public will respond to.
 Failure to do this will result in a continued crisis of confidence, with contention and litigation about the end result.

 #CountTheVote’s first core initiative directly addresses this type of ballot tracking problem with their poll tape project.
 Many of the documents in the current report are part of that mission.
 The #CountTheVote project used a variety of new technologies in the process, and is releasing their first major report about their work today.
 The effort is a partnership with election protection groups across the country.